alef-ronan/Dino-MOD2-T1-2023/readme.txt

+Dino Runner game

-Dino runner game final project made for the Jala University's software engineering's admission course.
+final project made for the Jala University's software engineering's admission course.

 Contains extra atributes that differ from the original model, specially called "day-and-night" and "score-ranking" 23/03/2023.